 - Executes the Chaincode(ie Smart Contract) and simulates the outcome of the transaction.
 But it does not update the ledger.

-At the end of the above two tasks the Endorser may approve to disapprove the transaction.
+At the end of the above two tasks, the Endorser may approve or disapprove the transaction.

-As only the Endorser node executes the Chaincode (Smart Contract) so there is no necessity to install Chaincode in each and every node of the network which increases the scalibility of the network.
+As only the Endorser node executes the Chaincode (Smart Contract) so there is no necessity to install Chaincode in each and every node of the network which increases the scalability of the network.

 Anchor peer or cluster of Anchor peers is configured at the time of Channel configuration.
 Just to remind you, in Hyperledger Fabric you can configure secret channels among the peers and transactions among the peers of that channel are visible only to them.